hj-n/dabrush-preprocessing/README.md

 - `_run.py`: THIS SCRIPT IS THE FILE THAT USED SHOULD RUN.
   - The script will automatically...
+	  1. Run sanity check for the specification
-	  - read and sample data based on specification
+	  2. read and sample data based on specification
-		-
+		3.

 ### File directories